sanjayk0330/Quantum-Computing/QOSF_2024/Readme.md

 ADD AUGMENTATIONS AND THEIR GRAPHS

-In general, we can assume that there are more solution states than incorrect states; however, we can always resolve the issue by augmenting the circuit to 2n+3 qubits.
+In most cases, we can assume that there are more solution states than incorrect states; however, we can always resolve the issue by augmenting the circuit to 2n+3 qubits.